segment-boneyard/metrics/Readme.md

 - [metrics-helpscout](https://github.com/segmentio/metrics-helpscout) - how many active [Helpscout](http://helpscout.com) support tickets you have, and who they're assigned to
 - [metrics-stripe-charges](https://github.com/metrics-stripe-charges) - how much money you're making every month (and today!)
 - [metrics-stripe-subscriptions](https://github.com/metrics-stripe-charges) - how much subscriptions you have, and how much recurring revenue you're generating
+- [metrics-express](https://github.com/metrics-express) - serves your metrics as an HTTP API using an express subapp

 ![](https://f.cloud.github.com/assets/658544/2361183/33c4df78-a62e-11e3-9921-6591e787e43e.png)

 It's normal for every company to care about different metrics.
-If your plugin can help others do easier reporting, pull request this [Readme.md](https://github.com/segmentio/metrics/blob/master/Readme.md) to add your own plugins.
+If your plugin can help others do easier reporting, pull request this [Readme.md](https://github.com/segmentio/metrics/blob/master/Readme.md) to add your own plugin to this list.

 ## API